 We’re not party rodents though.
 Many of us are social drinkers, more concerned about what happens when we consume too many beers or cocktails (jello shots, anyone?) in one night.
 So the crucial question we wish someone would research is: Can CBD actually help ward off a hangover?

 Ask your friends about CBD

 Again, because our government makes it nearly impossible to conduct research, no one can definitively claim (yet) that CBD prevents hangovers.
-And again, talk to your friends who use CBD.
+And again, talk to your friends who use CBD and alcohol.
 If they are also social drinkers, they will likely have some experience in having one too many.
 Maybe they can tell you if taking some CBD before or after a night of drinking helped them avoid unnecessary suffering.